The uncertainty of a tournament draw: Insights from the Champions League

-Hence, team $i$ wins against team $j$ with a probability of
+Hence, team $i$ proceeds to the next round (Round of 16) in the two-legged home-away tie against team $j$ with a probability of

 In contrast to the UEFA club coefficient, the Elo rating of a team is dynamic and changes within a season, as it is updated after each game played by the team.
-For the baseline 2024/25 season, we use Football Club Elo Ratings on 2 September 2024, which is between the date of the league phase draw (29 August) and the first match (17 September).
-These values are reported in Table~\ref{Table2}.
+For the baseline 2024/25 season, we use Football Club Elo Ratings on 2 September 2024, which is between the date of the league phase draw (29 August) and the first match (17 September), in the entire season.
+While the outcome of a match may depend on the results of the opposing teams in the previous matches, we think that taking such possible effects into consideration would only obfuscate our results.
+In fact, our assumption of constant strength during the tournament is in line with the tournament design literature; see, for example, \citet{DevriesereCsatoGoossens2025}.

+The team strength values are reported in Table~\ref{Table2}.
 The table also gives the assignment of the teams to the pots under both the official and Elo-based seedings.
 In order to check the robustness of the numerical results, we use the Football Club Elo Ratings on 1 September of the appropriate year for six further seasons (2019/20--2023/24, 2025/26).